 The Annulus Fibrosus better as the annular fiber or the annular ligament is the primary fibrous connective tissue in the spinal disc.
 The Annulus fibrosus the anchoring mechanism that attaches a disc to the vertebrae.
 It protects and contains the highly pressurized nucleus pulposus (the heart and workhorse of the spinal disc) in the center.
 These fibrous ligaments are layered successively in a ‘ring-like’ fashion.
 And it is this layered structure that gives the Annuls its tremendous strength.

 How Many Annular Fibers in a Spinal Disc?

 Each disc contains anywhere from 15 to 25 successive ring sheets, arranged one inside the other, called the Lamellae.
 The lamellae are bound and held together by the Elastin fibers, a protein chain containing proteoglycans.
 The Elastin fibers lie between the lamellae, giving the annular fiber strength and helping the discal tissue return to its original arrangement following bending, whether it flexion or extension movements.
 So, when the disc fails to get the required amount of nutrients, it can bulge and succumb to degenerative changes and even pain.
 But, yet many with disc bulge can go on without even knowing of the damage deep within their spine.
 Thus, so few will have mild pain, while others have no pain.

 But, keep in mind that having no pain is not a sign of good health.
 Many diseases have little to no pain, until end stages.
 For example, cancer, HIV, diabetes, and heart disease are all condition that is painless at onset.
 In other words, these are those that end with a severe disc without any evident history of trauma.
 So, it is helpful to check minor aches or pains before it bogs you down.

 Annulus Fibers and Elastin Fibers

 Comprehension of the complex intertwined interrelationship between the annulus fibers and elastin fibres is possible once disc nutrition needs are thoroughly understood.

 Proteoglycans and the Spinal Disc

 Disc Excessive Stress and Disc Damage

-Degenerated Disc: A Leading Cause of Disc Bulge
+Degenerated Disc: A Leading Cause of a Bulged Spinal Disc